Maverick Viñales: 2018

 At the Yamaha official season launch in January 2018, Viñales announced that he had signed a two-year contract extension, guaranteeing his factory seat through the 2020 season.
 The 2018 season was difficult for Viñales and a struggling Yamaha team.
 Despite a number of early season podiums for Viñales and his teammate Rossi, Yamaha set a new record winless streak of 25 races before Viñales scored a win at Phillip Island.
 Viñales finished the season with 193 points in fourth place of the rider's championship, 5 points behind his teammate.

 2019

-In November 2018 as the provisional 2019 entry list was published, Viñales confirmed he would be switching from his traditional race number 25 to the number 12 previously used by Troy Bayliss.
+In November 2018, as the provisional 2019 entry list was published, Viñales confirmed he would be switching from his traditional race number 25 to the number 12 previously used by Troy Bayliss.
 Viñales claimed the change was because he "felt that [he] needed to do something different" and had previously used the number 12 in motocross as a youth, since his birthday is 12 January.

-Viñales win Dutch TT and Malaysia.
-Viñales went on to take third in the rider's championship, finishing the season on 211 points.
+Viñales won the Dutch TT and Malaysia, and took third in the rider's championship, finishing the season on 211 points.